 Time is provided for USMLE Step 1 preparation prior to the exam.
 Informational materials and applications for the USMLE can be found at the USMLE website.

 In the event of Step 1 or Step 2 failure, a student is required to repeat the examination.
 Although USMLE scores do not constitute part of the evaluation of students in their medical school courses, scores may be very important in the attainment of desired postgraduate training programs as well as for medical licensure.
 Many residency programs look at these scores very closely.

 Students are required to take Step 1 at the conclusion of the third year unless written permission is granted in advance from the Office of Educational Affairs.
-In all instances, the Step 1 examination must be taken and passed by July 31 following Year 3.
+In all instances, the Step 1 examination must be taken and passed by July 31 following the third year.
 If a student has not passed Step 1 by then, they must take a leave of absence until Step 1 is passed.
 The clerkship curriculum may be altered if a student has failed either step of the USMLE in consultation with the Vice Dean for Educational Affairs.